SingularisArt/Singularis/README.md

 use the `--singularis` option, which I discuss more in depth [here](./man/README.md#options).

-# Defaults

 # Dotfiles

 ## Features

-[A set of dotfiles](config) that I’ve been tweaking and twiddling since mid 2018 ([under version control](https://github.com/SingularisArt/Singularis/commit/f0bce4d1) since 2022).
+[A set of dotfiles](aspects) that I’ve been tweaking and twiddling since mid 2018 ([under version control](https://github.com/SingularisArt/Singularis/commit/f0bce4d1) since 2022).
 Characteristics include: